lsw2512/lsw2512.github.io/Web/SQL-Union.md

 author-profile: true
 ---

-UNION allows you to execute one or more additional SELECT queries, then append this to the original query.
+UNION allows you to execute multiple select queries

 ``SELECT a, b FROM table1 UNION SELECT c, d FROM table2``